-for the st expense year ended oer 31, 2016 Interest expense for the three months ended March 31, 2017 Reversal of amortization of Houghton deferred financing fees written off in pro forma . adjustment \$ (4.4) \$ (1.1) Reversal of amortization of Quaker deferred financing fees written off in pro forma adjustment (0.3) (0.1) Amortization of estimated capitalized deferred financing costs related to new borrowings 4.4 1.1 Reversal of fair value adjustment related to Houghton's existing debt (1.4) (0.3) Reversal of Houghton interest expense (44.7) (11.1) Reversal of Quaker interest expense (2.6) (0.5) Estimated interest expense on new borrowings from the Combination (1) 30.7 7.7 Pro forma adjustment \$ (18.3) \$ (4.3)
+for the at expense year ended er 31, 2016 Interest expen for the three months endec March 31, 201 Reversal of amortization of Houghton deferred financing fees written off in pro forma adjustment \$ (4.4) \$ (1.1) Reversal of amortization of Quaker deferred financing fees written off in pro forma adjustment (0.3) (0.1) Amortization of estimated capitalized deferred financing costs related to new borrowings 4.4 1.1 Reversal of fair value adjustment related to Houghton's existing debt (1.4) (0.3) Reversal of Houghton interest expense (44.7) (11.1) Reversal of Quaker interest expense (2.6) (0.5) Estimated interest expense on new borrowings from the Combination (1) 31.2 7.8 Pro forma adjustment \$ (17.8) \$ (4.2)

-(1) A change of $\frac{1}{8}$ % (12.5 basis points) in the interest rate would result in a \$1.2 million change in annual interest expense.
+(1) A change of $\frac{1}{8}$ (12.5 basis points) in the interest rate would result in a \$1.2 million change in annual interest expense.

-(g) Transaction-related costs that were recorded as either Selling, general and administrative expenses or Combination-related costs during the year ended December 31, 2016 for Quaker and Houghton were \$1.5 million and \$3.4 million, respectively, and \$9.1 million and \$0.9 million for the three months ended March 31, 2017, respectively.
+(h) Transaction-related costs that were recorded as either Selling, general and administrative expenses or Combination-related costs during the year ended December 31, 2016 for Quaker and Houghton were \$1.5 million and \$3.4 million, respectively, and \$9.1 million and \$0.9 million for the three months ended March 31, 2017, respectively.
 These costs were eliminated from the unaudited pro forma statement of operations for both periods presented.
-In addition, the Company had approximately \$9.4 million of accruals related to such acquisition costs, yet to be paid, which are reflected in other current liabilities on the March 31, 2017 unaudited pro forma condensed combined balance sheet.
-Also, the Company has made a pro-forma adjustment to its other current liabilities of \$40.9 million, which reflects approximately \$22.1 million of estimated debt issuance costs and \$18.8 million of estimated additional transaction-related costs that the Company expects to incur to facilitate the Closing.
+In addition, \$9.4 million of accruals related to such acquisition costs, yet to be paid, were eliminated from other current liabilities on the March 31, 2017 unaudited pro forma condensed combined balance sheet.

-(h) Represents the elimination of Houghton's historical equity-related balances.
+(i) Represents the elimination of Houghton's historical equity-related balances.
 In addition, reflects the issuance of approximately 4.3 million shares of the Company's common stock at Closing (based upon the number of shares of common stock at March 31, 2017 and an estimated share price of the Company's Common Stock of \$142).
 Also, Houghton had mezzanine equity related to certain stock purchases considered redeemable, certain treasury shares and existing accumulated other comprehensive income, which will all be eliminated at closing and is adjusted to reflect such in the March 31, 2017 pro forma combined condensed balance sheet.